Benny0323/self-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Computer Vision
-  - Computational Linguistics
+  - Medical Image Analysis
-  - Information Retrieval
+  - Low-level Programming

 # Education to show in About widget
 education: